xrazis/haris.razis.com/content/posts/balkan-tet.md

 {{< figure src="/blog/balkan-tet/IMG_2858.jpg" attr="The place we stopped for lunch, alongside the Vjosa River." align=center link="/blog/balkan-tet/IMG_2858.jpg" target="_blank" >}}

-After food, we continued riding with the purpose of finding a nice camping spot where we could spend the night.
-And Christos did.
-He managed to hit a rock with such force and at such a bad angle that a retaining screw holding the bash plate bent the frame and pierced through the oil pan.
+After lunch, we continued riding with the goal of finding a suitable camping spot for the night.
+Unfortunately, Christos had a mishap.
+He struck a rock with such force and at such a bad angle that a retaining screw holding the bash plate bent the frame and pierced through the oil pan.

 {{< figure src="/blog/balkan-tet/IMG_2860.jpg" attr="The still pink 10-50 oil at the Albanian Countryside."
 align=center link="/blog/balkan-tet/IMG_2860.jpg" target="_blank" >}}

-Guess what was the one thing we bought but forgot to pack?
-Yes, metal glue.
-After a day's back and forth to the closest village, that was about 30kms from where we camped the night, we managed to find some cold steel and car oil to fix the Tenere.
+Of course, the one crucial item we bought but forgot to pack was metal glue.
+After a day of back-and-forth trips to the nearest village, about 30 km from our campsite, we finally found some cold steel and car oil to repair the Tenere.

 {{< figure src="/blog/balkan-tet/IMG_2883.jpg" attr="Waiting for the cold steel to dry." align=center link="/blog/balkan-tet/IMG_2883.jpg" target="_blank" >}}